ambimorph/recluse/README.rst

 This version contains

-* utils, which has a function for reading and writing unicode with regular or compressed text.
+* utils, which has a function for reading and writing unicode with regular or compressed text, and a function for splitting a file into smaller pieces.
+The latter is needed for some tools that load everything into RAM, or train on all the data when we would be satisfied with training on partial data.
 * article_randomiser, which reproducibly randomly divides a corpus into training, development, and test sets.
 * nltk_based_segmenter_tokeniser, which does sentence segmentation and word tokenisation.
   It is optimised for Wikipedia type text, and it has a mode that preserves the untokenised text (modulo extra whitespace).